Kotauror/student-directory/README.md

 # student-directory

-This directory script allows you to manage the list of students enrolled at Coding University.
+This directory script allows you to manage the list of students enrolled at Villains Academy.

 ## How to use ##